SM Spirituality Media

 Christianity in the index

-Jonathan Pageau is the index's clearest voice on Eastern Orthodox symbolism and Christian iconographic thought — his work bridges traditional theology and modern cultural analysis.
+Jonathan Pageau is the index's clearest voice on Eastern Orthodox symbolism and Christian iconographic thought.
+His work bridges traditional theology and modern cultural analysis.
 David Henrie's reflection on faith and film speaks from a Catholic perspective on art-making as devotion.
 Amy Coney Barrett on faith, law and listening is the index's view of how Christian conviction shows up in public life.

 Why it matters here